soumyopriyo/git_basic_cheat_sheet/README.md

 # git_basic_cheat_sheet
-to whoever it might be helpful this is the note that i made when i was learning git.
+to whoever it might be helpful this are the notes that i made when i was learning git.

 git config --global user.name "Username" git config --email user.email "Email"